 Education

-JD, Harvard Law School, cum laude
+J.D., Harvard Law School, cum laude

 Bar Admissions

-US District Courts of New York
+New York

-United States Supreme Court Bar
+United States Supreme Court

-Mr. Lenaghan is a litigator with more than thirty-nine years of experience, primarily in the areas of insurance and employee benefits.
+FloridaJames Lenaghan is a litigator with more than 50 years of experience, primarily in the areas of insurance and employee benefits.
 Prior to becoming of counsel to DO&CB, Mr. Lenaghan was a litigation officer with MetLife.
 During his twenty-two years with MetLife, Mr. Lenaghan headed several litigation and insurance legal units.
 Mr. Lenaghan has extensive knowledge of insurance products, life and annuity contracts with and without variable features and securities components, employee benefits plan design, and associated legal and financial requirements.
-In addition to his work for DO&CB, Mr. Lenaghan has a business position directing a state life and health insurance guaranty association.
+In addition to his work for DO&CB, Mr. Lenaghan had a business position directing a state life and health insurance guaranty association.
 During his career, Mr. Lenaghan has tried and argued numerous lawsuits, arbitrations, and appeals in state and federal courts.

-Much of Mr. Lenaghan’s legal work has involved handling matters that arose in difficult financial times.
-For instance, Mr. Lenaghan headed the MetLife litigation unit that defended over fifty putative class actions and several hundred individual opt-out cases during the height of the so-called “vanishing premium” litigation matters in the mid-to-late 1990s.
 More recently, Mr. Lenaghan managed and participated in the defense of numerous securities arbitrations involving brokers-dealers.
 Many of these NASD (now FINRA) arbitrations involved claims that recommended investments were not “suitable” during the downturn in the equity markets in the 2001-2003 time period.
 Some of the arbitrations involved allegations of “selling away” by registered representatives of unauthorized products such as questionable promissory notes.
-With DO&CB, Mr. Lenaghan has worked extensively life and health insurance litigation defense in courts in New York, New Jersey, and across the country.
+With DO&CB, Mr. Lenaghan has worked extensively in life and health insurance litigation defense in courts in New York, New Jersey, and across the country.

 Affiliations and Activities